Umidjon1990/video-kurs-platform/replit.md

 ### System Design Choices
 The backend is an Express.js application in TypeScript, providing a RESTful API with role-based route protection.
 It uses session-based `express-session` with a PostgreSQL store for authentication, integrated with Passport.js.
 The database uses Drizzle ORM with PostgreSQL (Neon Serverless) for type-safe operations, including models for Users, Courses, Lessons, Assignments, Tests, Enrollments, Submissions, Notifications, Conversations, Messages, Site Settings, Testimonials, Subscription Plans, Course Plan Pricing, and User Subscriptions.
 The schema utilizes UUID primary keys and timestamp tracking for a comprehensive relational design.

+**Database Initialization**: On server startup, the system automatically checks for subscription plans and creates a default "Asosiy Tarif" plan if none exists.
+This ensures course enrollment functionality works immediately in fresh production environments without manual database seeding.

 ## External Dependencies